 How to Improve Your Executive Presence During Meetings.

-Demonstrating executive presence during business presentations can help you to accelerate your career.
+Demonstrating executive presence during business presentations can help you accelerate your career.
 Grabbing people's attention, communicating clearly, displaying confidence, and winning support for ideas can make a lasting impression on those you work with.
-The stakes are high, and you will increase your effectiveness by being authoritative and approachable.
+The stakes are high, and you will increase your effectiveness by establishing a success routine that you can repeat.
 How you present yourself and package your ideas can influence the promotions you earn, the projects you are assigned, and the resources you are given.
-Building executive presence requires you to be confident, knowledgeable, well-groomed, articulate, self-aware, and empathic.
-Business professionals can build these traits by implementing these best practices.
+Building executive presence requires you to be confident in what you know, honest about what you don't, and courageous enough to communicate effectively.
+You can build these traits by implementing these best practices.

-Being confident is an essential part of demonstrating executive presence.
-When a person is confident, it impacts the way they stand, speak, and presents themselves.
-Your confidence can affect body language, tone, speed of speech, and volume during a presentation.
+Being confident is a crucial aspect of demonstrating executive presence.
+When a person is confident, it impacts the way they stand, speak, and present themselves.
+Your confidence can significantly impact your body language, tone, speech speed, and volume during a presentation.
 When you believe in the logic and importance of your words, those who listen are likelier to hear and consider your message.
-Speakers that are calm, direct, purposeful, and concise in their communication put audiences at ease.
+Speakers who are calm, direct, purposeful, and concise in their communication put audiences at ease.

 Build confidence through writing.

-Mastering information related to the topic you will be speaking to will help you confidently deliver your message.
+Mastering information related to the topic you will be speaking on will help you confidently deliver your message.
 One way to improve your mastery of a subject is to write down what you currently know about a topic and reflect on what additional information you need to know before speaking.
 The process of writing allows you to organize your thoughts.
-It also gives you the material you can later review to strengthen your recall of a topic and refine your thinking.
+It also provides you with material that you can later review to strengthen your recall of a topic and refine your thinking.

 A great way to start this process is to get out a blank sheet of paper and write down everything you know about the topic you are speaking about.
 When you begin this process, don't focus on form or structure.

 Jot down whatever is on your mind.
 It can be helpful to use brainstorming tools like mindmaps to help you complete a brain dump.
-You will discover how much you know on the subject by putting your thoughts on paper while also allowing yourself to build new connections between thoughts and ideas.
+You will discover how much you know about the subject by putting your thoughts on paper while also allowing yourself to build new connections between data and your experiences.

 Plan your presentation to be brief and brilliant.

-Now that you have written down what you know, it is time to plan how to communicate the information.
+Now that you have written down what you know, it's time to plan how to communicate the information effectively.
 As you develop your plan, it is good to remember that less is more.
 The more slides, words, props, and time you use, the more complexities you create.
 Complexity creates risk when you are presenting.
 When communicating, you want to keep things as simple as possible.
-Being an effective communicator is all about connecting with your audience.
-The fewer words, props, and slides you use, the better you can connect with your audience, read the room, and adjust your approach to match the feel of people in the room.
-Executive presence is all about impacting the people you are communicating with.
-Executive Coach and author Carmine Gallo, in his book Talk Like Ted, states that 18 minutes is the ideal amount of time for covering a topic.
-You can maximize your impact on the audience by delivering a solid yet short message demonstrating your knowledge and expertise on a topic.
+Ask yourself, what is the minimum amount of information and production that I need to influence my listeners?

 Practice delivering your message.

 Practice is the best way to ensure you can deliver a clear and confident message.
-Much like stage performers rehearse their lines so they can say them without notes, you want to practice your speech to the point that you can speak naturally without using many written aids.
-Communicating without having to use notes signals to listeners that you know what you are talking about.
+Much like stage performers rehearse their lines so they can say them without notes, you want to practice your talking points so you can speak naturally without using many written aids and communicate without needing notes.
+Speaking without notes signals to listeners that you are knowledgeable about the subject.

-After practicing your message on your own, you should solicit friends, family, or co-workers to listen to your presentation and give you feedback.
+After practicing your message on your own, solicit friends, family, or coworkers to listen to your presentation and provide feedback.
 The more the person mirrors the audience you will be speaking to, the better.
 If you are presenting to high-level senior executives, it is best to seek out a mentor or sponsor with a similar role or responsibility to practice with.
 Practicing with someone who knows or understands your audience will ensure that you get appropriate feedback.

 Visualize how you want the presentation to go.